-Website navigation allows users to find their way around your website, landing on the pages they’re looking for and, if you’ve done it right, landing on the pages you want them to find.
+Website navigation allows users to find their way around your website.
+It helps them to land on the pages they’re looking for and, if you’ve done it right, on the pages you want them to find.
 It consists of a combination of software tools and visual design that act as signposts.
 Designers must build a structure that provides optimal access from a user’s perspective and that divides the website clearly and logically.

 The birth of website navigation tools